 The clearest use-case for a Lead-to-Cash pipeline is that of a usage-based business.

-In this scenario, the user of the product will meet the usage criteria that will make them a Product Qualified Lead.
+In this scenario, the product user will meet the usage criteria that will make them a Product Qualified Lead.
 Once a PQL is passed off to the sales team, their usage journey will need to be easily accessible to the salesperson.
 In addition, these types of qualified leads do not need a demo – they have already used and found value in the product.

-The challenge is that the vast majority of companies do not have this usage data tracked inside their revenue engines.
+The challenge is that most companies do not have this usage data tracked inside their revenue engines.

 Most importantly, Lead-to-Cash will empower your sales teams to sell more and provide a better buying experience to new customers.